fiveladdercon/booster/README.md

 The function will return 1 on success or 0 on failure.

-Note that public application will receive a "signed message" and that the application will have to split it into the message and signature for verification.
+Note that public application will receive a "signed message" and that the application will have to split it into message and signature for verification.

 Keys